General Dynamics Corp

 General Dynamics previously manufactured the chassis and other key components for the Israeli military's 386 Namer (Leopard) armored personnel carriers (APCs), which are considered "the most protected armored armored combat vehicle[s] in the world."
 Namer APCs have been used in multiple assaults on the Gaza Strip—for example, in 2014.
 In 2017, the Israeli military signed a $310 million contract with General Dynamics to produce components for these armored vehicles.

-The initial IDENT four–year $478 million contract was awarded in 2015 to CSRA, which was acquired by General Dynamics three years later.
-As of 2022, the system is gradually being replaced with the Northrop Grumman–designed Homeland Advanced Recognition Technology (HART) system, which significantly expands on IDENT's capabilities.
-However, DHS will retain IDENT as its "system of record" until HART is fully operational and will keep both systems for a few more years.
-For that purpose, in 2020, DHS awarded General Dynamics another contract, worth a potential $64.3 million and ending in 2025, for IT services for IDENT.
+Until HART’s completion, DHS will retain IDENT as its “system of record” and will use both systems for a few more years.
+For that purpose, in 2020, DHS awarded General Dynamics another contract through October 2025, worth a potential $64.3 million, for IT services for IDENT.

-Since 2013, General Dynamics has provided CBP with its Remote Video Surveillance System (RVSS) for use at the U.S.-Mexico border.
-The system consists of tower–mounted pairs of day and night cameras that feed video to a dedicated CBP facility, enabling "Border Patrol to survey large areas . . . as they detect, identify, and classify incursions at the border."
-RVSS towers are smaller and more relocatable than Elbit Systems' Integrated Fixed Towers.
+This builds on General Dynamics role as the prime contractor for CBP’s Remote Video Surveillance System Upgrade (RVSS-U) program.
+These towers consist of mounted day and night cameras that feed video to a dedicated CBP facility, enabling “Border Patrol to survey large areas…as they detect, identify, and classify incursions at the border.”
+RVSS towers are smaller and more relocatable than Elbit Systems’ Integrated Fixed Towers.

-CBP started using RVSSs as part of Boeing's "virtual wall" SBInet contract, which was canceled in 2011.
-Two years later, CBP awarded General Dynamics a ten-year $176.8 million contract to upgrade its existing rVSSs and purchase additional ones.
-Other companies awarded RVSS subcontracts include Teledyne Technologies subsidiaries PureTech and FLIR, as well as Dell Federal Systems.
-By 2019, CBP had 368 RVSS towers, mostly along the U.S.-Mexico border, but also on the U.S.-Canada border.
+CBP started using RVSS infrastructure as part of Boeing’s “virtual wall” contract, known as SBInet, which was canceled in 2011.
+Two years later, CBP awarded General Dynamics a 10-year, $175.8 million contract to upgrade its existing RVSS towers and purchase additional ones.
+Other companies awarded RVSS subcontracts include PureTech, Teledyne FLIR, and Dell Federal Systems.
+By 2024, CBP had 479 RVSS towers, mostly along the U.S.–Mexico border, but also along the Canada–U.S. border.

-Beyond their original intended use, RVSSs have been used for domestic political surveillance.
-In 2017, CBP stationed one of its RVSS towers in San Diego to monitor political opposition to the building of prototypes for the so-called "Trump Wall," citing the "emerging threat of demonstrations."
+Beyond their original intended use, RVSS towers have been used for domestic political surveillance.
+In 2017, for example, CBP stationed one of its RVSS towers in San Diego to monitor political opposition to the building of prototypes for the so-called “Trump Wall,” citing the “emerging threat of demonstrations.”

 Family Separation

-Since 2000, General Dynamics has worked for the Department of Health and Human Services' Office of Refugee Resettlement (ORR).
-Alongside holding large contracts for managing the federal healthcare programs Medicare and Medicaid, the company also provided services related to ORR's role in enforcing the Trump administration's family separation policy at the U.S.-Mexico border.
-As part of this policy, 5,500 children were forcibly separated from their families, 1,727 of whom have not been reunited with their family members as of September 2021.
+Since 2000 and at least until 2024, General Dynamics has worked for the Department of Health and Human Services’ (HHS) Office of Refugee Resettlement (ORR).
+In addition to holding large contracts for managing the federal healthcare programs Medicare and Medicaid, the company has also provided services related to ORR’s role in enforcing the Trump administration’s family separation policy at the U.S.–Mexico border.
+As part of this policy, 5,500 children were forcibly separated from their families, some 1,400 of whom have not been reunited with their family members as of 2024.

-Since 2015, General Dynamics has provided services related to "unaccompanied children," ORR's case coordination system (which monitors children as they move through the immigration detention system), and infrastructure services for "shelter care for unaccompanied children."
-Children separated from their families were placed in immigration jails and later put under the care of relatives (even very distant ones) or the foster care system.
+Since 2015, General Dynamics has provided services related to “unaccompanied children”; ORR’s case coordination system, which monitors children as they move through the immigration detention system; and infrastructure services for “shelter care for unaccompanied children.”
+Children separated from their families were held in immigration jails and later placed under the care of relatives—even very distant ones—or the foster care system.

-After receiving negative public attention for these activities, the company stated in 2018 that it only provided "casework support services to help ensure special needs of unaccompanied children are met, including medical requirements, and to facilitate family reunification."
-The company emphasized that it had "no role in the family separation policy."
-However, immediately following the announcement of Trump's zero-tolerance policy (which included family separation), General Dynamics began advertising job positions to assist in the children's detention, including bilingual case workers, data entry clerks, and a "case coordinator" responsible for monitoring cases as they moved through the system.
+After receiving negative public attention for these activities, General Dynamics stated in 2018 that it only provided “casework support services to help ensure special needs of unaccompanied children are met, including medical requirements, and to facilitate family reunification.”
+The company emphasized that it had “no role in the family separation policy, nor a role in the construction or operation of detention facilities.”
+However, immediately following the announcement of Trump’s zero-tolerance policy, which included family separation, General Dynamics began advertising job positions to assist with the children’s detention, including bilingual case workers, data entry clerks, and a “case coordinator” responsible for monitoring cases as they moved through the system.

 Economic Activism Highlights